 Conclusion

-the last day at Wheeler Lake
+checking out our take the last day at Wheeler Lake |

 My last stop of the trip was the Zoo, the pine mushroom camp at kilometre 65 on highway 37.
 Stopping there was something that my Grandpa and I had done every time we were heading back from mushrooms, no matter how tired, and even though I hadn’t been picking pines it seemed like something I just had to do.
 No one was camped there yet, but some of the trailers and shacks were already in place.
 I felt very alone standing there without any of my picking buddies from the season or past seasons; Skyla, grandpa, Dwight, and all the others.
 Thirty klicks further and my one remaining original tire blew a sidewall, and I limped in to home on vapour, with three kinds of tires, one donut and another two tires completely bald.
 I had twenty dollars cash left, a trunk full of dried mushrooms, a good story, and two community’s worth of new friends, and to tell the truth I couldn’t wait to get back there next year.